msarsha/ng2-right-click-menu/README.md

 Both get injected with the object used on the `[sh-data-context]` binding

-And should return a `boolen` to indicate if the current `IShContextMenuItem` is disabled or visible.
+And should return a `boolean` to indicate if the current `IShContextMenuItem` is disabled or visible.